wiggocd/macos-dotfiles/README.md

 - Go to the link to simple-bar to install the bar
 - Run `./install.sh`.
 This will overwrite your current terminal configuration and some other configuration files
 - Run `p10k configure` to setup powerlevel10k
-- Configure the bar to your needs with Command+, after enabling Ubersicht and clicking the bar: the settings which I use include the light theme, floating bar and no colors for the data panel
+- Start Ubersicht, click the bar and configure the bar to your needs with Command+, - the settings which I use include the light theme, floating bar and no colors for the data panel
 - To get the micro text editor theme, open up micro, open the command runner with Ctrl+e and run `set colorscheme one-dark`

 - Switch to dark mode and run `customdarkmode` with `restartfinder` to enable light theme for applications whilst retaining dark UI elements